LovelyA72/Lovelive-SIF-Story-Maker/README.md

 # Lovelive-SIF-Story-Maker
-.NET rewrite of llsif-waifu-sim/llsif-waifu-sim.github.io project
+A fan-made .NET rewrite of the project llsif-waifu-sim/llsif-waifu-sim.github.io

+## Important
+Lovelive SIF Story Maker's source code is licensed under GNU GPL v3.
+Images resources under files folder have come from llsif-waifu-sim/llsif-waifu-sim.github.io.
+These resources files are copyrighted content from Bushiroad.